ghurault/EczemaPredPOSCORAD/README.md

 ## License

-This open source version of this project is licensed under the GPLv3 license, which can be seen in the [LICENSE](LICENSE.md) file.
+The open source version of this project is licensed under the GPLv3 license, which can be seen in the [LICENSE](LICENSE.md) file.